epif4nio/sdnet/tutorial_en.md

 ## Introduction

-The Vampire 500 V2+ accelerator card doesn't provide network ports, but you can build an SDNet device, which connects to the micro sd and solves that handicap.
+The Vampire 500 V2+ accelerator card doesn't provide network ports, but you can build an SDNet device, which connects to the micro SD slot and solves that handicap.

 This text is not exactly a tutorial.
 It's more like a report of how I assembled my SDNet device.
 So, the steps I describe here should work with the hardware and software I used but if you use other stuff, this might not work exactly as described.
 You should always read the README file inside the sdnet0.8.lha archive (download from [aminet](http://aminet.net/)).